 - There continued to be little progress towards meeting the goals over the period 2001 to 2015.

 - There was no significant change in intakes of fruit and vegetables, oil rich fish and dietary fibre.
 Intakes of red and processed meat had decreased significantly between 2001 and 2015.

 - Overall, there was a small but significant increase in energy density between 2001 and 2015.

-- There were significant reductions in both saturated fat and added sugars between 2001 and 2014, however intakes remain too high.
+- There was a significant reduction in added sugars between 2001 and 2015, however intakes of sugars, total fats and saturated fats remain too high.

 The results show the very slow rate of progress towards a diet that will improve and support the health of the Scottish population.
 FSS will continue to work in partnership with others and use this evidence to develop proposals for policy on diet, in line with our remit.

 You can also read the full report on Monitoring progress towards the Scottish Dietary Goals 2001 to 2012.